twangodev/cca/src/World-History/semester-1-2-questions.md

 ??? question "What was the main reason for the independence of the British colonies, like India, during the Cold War?"

 	World War II had weakened European military an financial resources for them to hold onto their colonies.
-World War II had weakened European military an financial resources for them to hold onto their colonies.

 ??? question "What was the main reason for the middle class merchant to resent the church?"